 “I don’t know what other 32-year-old runners feel like but my body still feels like it did just before I finished running,” he adds.
 “I can push hard and I’m controlled when I’m doing it.
 It’s not like I’m straining or that I’m dying – I can feel my body recovering and I’m moving forward constantly, when I was expecting to feel that I wouldn’t.
 I was expecting to get to a certain pace and get stuck there and not move forward.”

 Good afternoon everyone.
+Tag someone that needs the motivation?
 Here is a little Running montage of the last 10 months Life is so much better with a montage.
 I am sure rocky said that!
 If you look closely you can actually see that I get quicker towards the end and even have my top off! 😂🤣😂 I hope you all enjoy it.
 Let me know what you think of it!